-- The production process and market development prospects of polypropylene staple fiber
+- The production process of polypropylene staple fibers

 - Contact: Mr. Xie